-It was 150 years ago today that the United States Senate began the first trial of a sitting United States President after the House approved impeachment charges against President Andrew Johnson.
+It was on this day that the United States Senate began the first trial of a sitting United States President after the House approved impeachment charges against President Andrew Johnson.

 Johnson became President in 1865 after Abraham Lincoln’s assassination.
 A former Democrat who ran as a candidate alongside Lincoln in 1864, President Johnson’s relationship with the GOP leadership quickly crumbled.
 A faction called the Radical Republicans, led by Thaddeus Stevens and Charles Sumner, dominated the party and it saw President Johnson as obstructing its goals during the period of Reconstruction.